Dallas Historical Society

 3rd, 4th, 5th, 6th, 7th, 8th, 9th, 10th, 11th, 12th, Community/Fam., Talented/Gifted

-This is a first person interpretation/performance of the life and experiences of Susannah Dickinson, survivor of the Alamo and the Runaway Scrape.
-Susannah Dickinson was young when her husband joined in the defense of The Alamo.
+This is a first person interpretation/performance of the life and experiences of Susanna Dickinson, survivor of the Alamo and the Runaway Scrape.
+Susanna Dickinson was young when her husband joined in the defense of The Alamo.
 She and her 18-month old daughter were inside the walls during the siege and the final assault by General Santa Anna's Mexican Army.
-Susannah and her daughter were two of the nine survivors at The Alamo.
+Susanna and her daughter were two of the nine survivors at The Alamo.
 General Santa Anna made her “The Messenger of The Alamo” by sending her and her daughter to Sam Houston in Gonzales with the message saying, “If you don’t lay down your arms and surrender, I will do the same thing to you that I did to the men at The Alamo.”
-Susannah and her daughter returned to their house in Gonzales only to have it burned to the ground by the Texian Army, and then she and her daughter ran for their lives in the Runaway Scrape.
-Susannah and her daughter returned to Texas after Texas won its independence.
+Susanna and her daughter returned to their house in Gonzales only to have it burned to the ground by the Texan Army, and then she and her daughter ran for their lives in the Runaway Scrape.
+Susanna and her daughter returned to Texas after Texas won its independence.